 Editor’s Note: Today’s caption is the answer to Earth Observatory’s February Puzzler.

 NASA Earth Observatory image by Jesse Allen and Robert Simmon, using EO-1 ALI data provided courtesy of the NASA EO-1 team and the U.S. Geological Survey.
-Caption by Adam Voiland.
-Congratulations to JMR for being the first reader to solve the puzzler.
+Caption by Mike Carlowicz.
+Congratulations to Kevin Martin, CEO/senior meteorologist for TheWeatherSpace.com, for being the first person to solve the puzzler.

 - EO-1 - ALI